 Applications are made online at www.fafsa.ed.gov.
 Students and parents of dependent students will need to get an FSA-ID, which is a username and password combination that allows you to sign your FAFSA electronically.
 It generally takes 48 hours for Federal Student Aid Programs to process the FAFSA and send an electronic report to the schools you listed on the FAFSA.
 We will need that report before we can evaluate your aid request.

 Your financial aid application requires IRS tax data.
-You will need to manually enter the tax information using your 2015 tax returns.
+You will suppy this information by using the IRS Data Retrieval Tool which will upload your 2017 tax information.
 If necessary, a summary of a previously filed tax return, called a tax transcript, may be viewed and downloaded from www.irs.gov/transcript at Get Transcript Online, with the proper identity verification.
 Additionally, Get Transcript by Mail can be accessed online, or the taxpayer can call 1-800-908-9946, and a transcript will be delivered to the address of record within five to 10 days.

 Learn more: FAFSA